theapplegates/paulapplegate-com/src/posts/2023-03-17-the-game-show.md

 ---
 title: 'Me and the Junior Partner Pyramid'
-description: 'When you're ten and on a game show.'
+description: 'Ten and on a game show.'
 date: 2023-03-17
 ---